Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

 \subsection{GCM data}

-We use a GCM of WASP-43b to simulate synthetic phase curves for the validation of our retrieval schemes.
-We can directly assess the performance of our retrieval schemes by comparing the retrieved atmospheric properties with the GCM.
+We use a GCM of WASP-43b to simulate synthetic phase curves to validate our retrieval schemes.
+We can directly assess the performance of our retrieval schemes by comparing the atmospheric properties retrieved from the synthetic data with the input GCM.
 The GCM is a cloud-free model calculated using SPARC/MITgcm \citep{showman_atmospheric_2009} based on the set-up of \cite{parmentier_transitions_2016}, and used for validating the 2.5D retrieval scheme by \cite{irwin_25d_2020}.
-The model is H$_2$/He dominated and contains four spectrally active gas species: H$_2$O, CO, CO$_2$ and CH$_4$, which are expected to be the dominant opacity sources in our observed wavelengths.
-The chemical abundance in the GCM is originally set according to chemical equilibrium, resulting in significant variation in CH$_4$ abundance from dayside to nightside in the photospheric pressures.
-However, disequilibrium chemistry effects such as horizontal quenching are expected to smooth out such inhomogeneity \citep{cooper_dynamics_2006, agundez_pseudo_2014}.
-Hence, we reset the abundance of all molecules to be the latitudinally averaged abundances in the 0.1 to 1-bar pressure region (using cos(latitude) as weight) at the sub-stellar meridian, following \cite{irwin_25d_2020}.
+We plot temperature as a function of longitude and latitude at three pressure levels of the GCM in Fig. \ref{fig:gcm}, and plot the transmission weighting function at the substellar point as a function of pressure and wavelength channel number in Fig. \ref{fig:cwf}.
+The model is H$_2$/He dominated and contains four spectrally active gas species: H$_2$O, CO, CO$_2$ and CH$_4$, which are expected to be the dominant opacity sources in the atmosphere of WASP-43b in the observed wavelengths.
+The chemical abundance in the GCM is initially set according to chemical equilibrium, resulting in significant variation in CH$_4$ abundance from dayside to nightside in the photospheric pressures.
+However, disequilibrium chemistry processes such as horizontal quenching are expected to smooth out such inhomogeneity \citep{cooper_dynamics_2006, agundez_pseudo_2014}.
+Hence, we reset the abundance of all molecules to be the latitudinally averaged abundances in the 0.1 to 1-bar pressure region (using cos(latitude) as the weight) at the sub-stellar meridian, following \cite{irwin_25d_2020}.
 We then use this model to simulate the synthetic data.
-By resetting the chemical abundance to uniform values, we isolate the effect of temperature models in retrievals.
-We discuss the motivation and implication of using uniform abundance more in \ref{sec:lat_mean_vmr}.
+By resetting the chemical abundance to uniform values, we isolate the effect of temperature parameterisation in retrievals.
+We discuss the motivation and implication of using uniform abundance in section \ref{sec:lat_mean_vmr} and section \ref{limitation_chemistry}.
 The volume mixing ratios (VMRs) in our GCM-based model are presented in Table \ref{tab:gcm_vmrs}.
-The synthetic phase curves are thus generated from the thermal structure of the GCM and the uniform VMRs, using the disc-averaging scheme described in \ref{sec:disc-average}.
+The synthetic phase curves are thus generated from the thermal structure of the GCM and the uniform VMRs, using the disc-averaging scheme described in section \ref{sec:disc-average}.
 The chemical abundance and thermal structure of this GCM-based model are seen as the `ground-truths' for our retrieval tests in section \ref{sec:gcm_test}.